Import, Export, and Clone

 Resource Selection

-By default all resources in the import bundle are uploaded.
+By default all resources from the source are uploaded.
 Optionally you may choose to import only specified resource types.

 There are some potential ramifications and errors to consider if you choose to import only specified resources.

-• If you import resources that reference other resources that are not imported, there is a high likelihood that the import will error.
-For example, if device recipes are uploaded and one or more recipes reference a parent device but devices are not uploaded a validation error is thrown.
+• If imported resources reference other resources that are not imported (are missing from the import source) and do not match against an existing resource by fingerprint, there is a high likelihood that the import will error.
+For example, if device recipes are uploaded and one or more recipes reference a parent device, but devices are not uploaded, a validation error is thrown.

 Import Specific Resources